lime360/awesome-neocities/readme.md

 ## Webmaster resources

 - [W3Schools](https://www.w3schools.com/) - The most largest site to learn HTML, CSS, JS, and even server-side technologies!
+- [Markdown Guide](https://www.markdownguide.org/) - A website that explains the most lightweight markup language in the world, which can be used for making websites using static site generators.
 - [Neocities, PHP and SQL](https://scott2.neocities.org/blog/2023-09-17-neocities-php-and-sql/) - A guide on setting up a poll that runs on PHP and a SQLite database, with the front code being located on your Neocities site.
 - [Webmentions on Neocities](https://webmentions.neocities.org/) - A site that can help you to set up Indieweb's Webmentions on your Neocities site.
 - [ThemeKings](https://themekings.net/) - Website templates inspired by old mid-2000s websites.